-Leatherman’s new Sidekick and Wingman multi-tools are described as “entry-level” tools that are aimed at first-time multi-tool buyers and current users looking for a high quality backup at a good price.
+Leatherman’s new Sidekick and Wingman multi-tools are lower-priced “entry-level” tools aimed at first-time multi-tool buyers and users looking for a backup tool.
 The Sidekick is priced at $40, and the Wingman at $30, which seems pretty reasonable, especially with the tools being made in the USA.

 I was able to get my hands on a Sidekick sample to review, and tried to be as comprehensive as possible.
 If I left anything out, or if you have any questions, leave a comment below.